lidq92/img2latex-mathpix/README.md

 #### Any plans?

-- Add a preference panel for user settings, e.g. set API keys in the app, not in the `config` file.
+- Add a preference panel for user settings, e.g. set API Keys in the app, not in the `config` file.
 - Add system tray icon support for some Linux distributions.
 - Implement cross-platform global keyboard listener to remove the `Submit` button.

 ## Issues

-Please first refer to the official [OCR API Docs](https://docs.mathpix.com/#error-id-types) about error types if an error dialogue is displayed.
+Please first refer to the official [API Docs](https://docs.mathpix.com/#error-id-types) about error types if an error dialogue is displayed.

 #### Still have problems :thinking: ?